Causes of Childhood Disorders

 Final Thoughts

 Parents, caregivers, and teachers can play a direct role in helping children overcome the obstacles that are often associated with mental health issues.
-Early detection, support, and management have the potential to enable these children to meet their full potential.
-This collaboration can ensure that every child is allowed to blossom, regardless of the struggles they endure.
+Early detection, support, and management have the potential to help these children reach their full potential.
+This collaboration can ensure that every child is allowed to blossom, regardless of the challenges they face.

 References

-2. Centers for Disease Control and Prevention (CDC).
+3. Centers for Disease Control and Prevention (CDC).
 (2024).
 Parent training in behavior management for ADHD.
-[Online] Attention-Deficit / Hyperactivity Disorder (ADHD).
-Available at: https://www.cdc.gov/adhd/treatment/behavior-therapy.html
+[Online] Attention-Deficit / Hyperactivity Disorder (ADHD). https://www.cdc.gov/adhd/treatment/behavior-therapy.html

 Morgan Blair